WeirdConstructor/WLambda/doc/wlambda_reference.md

 You will need to enable the feature `cursive` when compiling WLambda.
 It's not included in the default feature set of WLambda.

+The `view-def` view definition format is defined in an extra section of this reference at the end.

 #### <a name="12111-stdcursivenew"></a>12.11.1 - std:cursive:new

 Create a new Cursive instance.
 You can call the following functions on it: